Gender history: Gender in religion

 All over the world, religion is formed around a divine, supernatural figure.
 While the idea of the divine, supernatural figure varies from religion to religion, each one is framed around different concepts of what it means to be male and female.
 In many religions, women or symbols of female deities are worshipped for their fertility.
 Furthermore, the religion of a culture usually directly corresponds or is influenced by the culture's gender structure, like the family structures and/or the state.
 Therefore, the religious structure and the gender structure work together to form and define a culture, creating the defining structures of equality and uniformity.

 Intersectionality

 In recent years, some historians have emphasized the importance of combining gender with other categories of analysis.
 Indeed, men and women do not form homogeneous groups and cannot be studied solely in terms of their gender.
+The notion of intersectionality refers to comparing the various social relationships that affect a person or group of people.
+Women and men must be understood as individuals who find themselves at the confluence of multiple social forces.
+Gender, social class, and race are the factors that most frequently intersect, but sexual orientation, religious practices, and other factors can also be included.